A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily: Evaluating safeguards Effectiveness

 \section{Evaluating safeguards Effectiveness}

+In this section, we conduct additional experiments to evaluate the performance of existing LLMs' safeguard methods and report the results in Table \ref{table: table4}.
+Specifically, we explore three safeguard strategies:

-We explore three safeguards strategies for LLMs. \textbf{OpenAI Moderation Endpoint} \cite{markov2023holistic}, an official content moderation tool by OpenAI.
+\textbf{OpenAI Moderation Endpoint} \cite{markov2023holistic}, an official content moderation tool by OpenAI.
 This tool uses a multi-label classifier to categorize LLM responses into 11 distinct categories such as violence, sexuality, hate, and harassment.
 If a response violates any of these categories, it is flagged as a breach of OpenAI's usage policy.

 \textbf{Perplexity Filter} (PPL Filter) \cite{jain2023baseline}.
 This method is designed to detect unreadable attack prompts.
 It operates by setting a threshold and using another LLM to calculate the perplexity of the entire prompt or its window slices.
 Prompts exceeding this threshold are filtered out.
 Following the work of \cite{jain2023baseline}, we set the window size to 10 and used the maximum perplexity of the window slices from the prompts in the harmful behaviors dataset as the threshold.
 We employ the GPT-2\footnote{\url{https://huggingface.co/spaces/PirateXX/Sentencewise-Perplexity}} to calculate perplexity.